 GAME CHANGER DESCRIPTION POTENTIAL IMPACT(S) MITIGATION STRATEGIES no longer permitted wells is currently practiced in Ohio.
 Some Pennsylvania well operators haul their wastewater to Ohio to take advantage of this disposal option.
 This practice is allowed in Pennsylvania only if the right geology is found. then we could expect an increased demand for pretreatment services at CWTs, which could lead to a large-scale expansion of the current use of recycled frack water. should analyze their treatment methods and capacity of their infrastructure to handle a possible increase in demand for their services.
-PA DEP permit review of hydrogeology and sensitive issues such as proximity to public water system wells and intakes near proposed gas well sites ydrogeology andhydrogeology norconsidentialensitive issues such asorphaned wells in thelocatiroximity to public waterradius of the fracking areamay beystem wells and intakesare considered when PAarea wellear proposed gas wellDEP grants permits forsafely PA DEP could consider adding hydrogeology review and the requirement to identify and plug orphaned wells to the permitting process, ideally statewide.
+PA DEP permit review of hydrogeology and sensitive issues such as proximity to public water system wells and intakes near proposed gas well sites Currently, neither hydrogeology nor orphaned wells in the radius of the fracking area are considered when PA DEP grants permits for drilling.
+If hydrogeology is considered when locating well sites, there may be a more restricted area where wells can be safely drilled.
+This could reduce the risk of public water source contamination and undermining.
+PA DEP could consider adding hydrogeology review and the requirement to identify and plug orphaned wells to the permitting process, ideally statewide.
 Change in the SRBC pass- by conditions A pass-by is a mandate that requires operators to cease water withdrawal when a water source reaches a prescribed critically low level.
 In Lycoming County, the SRBC determines which surface water withdrawals will have "pass-by conditions" and at what water level those conditions will take effect.
 A new proposal from the SRBC is considering a An increase in the pass- by level would make smaller, EV streams, unavailable to water withdrawals because their water volume would fall below the pass-by threshold.
 This would cause drilling operators to rely solely on larger surface water sources and purchased water.
 The construction by certain mid-stream companies of water infrastructure lines from West Branch Susquehanna River to the mountaintop water impoundments should help relieve the impact cited.
 The alternative is that water buffalos/trucks would have to travel greater distances to connect impoundment ponds